altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 }
 {
 *Robert Glass of the tok refocused the microscope*
-~A row of scientists were in a row in repeating a chemical process~ ~Around it other shells like itself~
+~A row of scientists were in a row: repeating a chemical process~ ~Around it other shells like itself~
 ~The problem with being a smaller part of a bigger thing is the inability to know that larger thing~ ~But being so interconnected you knew a lot more otherwise~